Carlstad United BK

 Carlstad United BK was a Swedish football club located in Karlstad.
 The club, formed in 1998, last played in the third highest Swedish league, Division 1 Norra.
 The club was affiliated to the Värmlands Fotbollförbund.

+History

+Carlstad United BK came together as a joint-senior team in 1998 for Hertzöga BK, Innerstadens BK, FBK Karlstad, IFK Kronoparken, Norrstrands IF, Råtorps IK, and Sommarro IF.
+Carlstad United debuted in the 2000 Division 3 Västra Svealand; then played in Division 1 from 2006 to 2010 and from 2015 to 2019.

 They merged with Karlstad BK after the 2019 season to form IF Karlstad Fotboll.

 Season to season

 Attendances

 In recent seasons Carlstad United BK have had the following average attendances: